tarunngusain08/System-Design/Zomato Order Processing.md

 ## **Requirements**
 ### **Functional Requirements**
 1. Customers can place an order within a 5 km radius.
-2. Riders can accept/reject orders; rejected orders are reassigned to other riders.
-3. Customers can update their order (e.g., delivery address, time) or cancel within specified timeframes:
+2. Customers can update their order (e.g., delivery address, time) or cancel within specified timeframes:
    - **< 10 min**: 70% refund.
    - **< 30 min**: 40% refund.
    - **> 30 min**: No cancellation/refund allowed.
-4. Restaurants can accept/reject orders; rejections notify customers.
-5. Orders maintain states: **Order Placed**, **Order in Processing**, **Order Completed**.
+3. Orders maintain states: **Order Placed**, **Order in Processing**, **Order Completed**.
-6. Notifications are sent to customers for all order state changes.
+4. Notifications are sent to customers for all order state changes.
-7. Order history is retained for customers for 6 months.
+5. Order history is retained for customers for 6 months.
-8. Payment handling includes refunds and vendor payment management.
+6. Payment handling includes refunds and vendor payment management.
-9. Restaurant ratings are maintained and updated.

 ### **Non-Functional Requirements**
 1. High availability and fault tolerance.